All categories

 Eisenhower Method

-The time management adage that what is important is seldom urgent, and what is urgent is seldom important.
+A time management framework that categorizes tasks along two axes — urgency and importance — to clarify that what is important is seldom urgent and what is urgent is seldom important.

 EverydayConcepts.io